Battle of Camperdown: Onslow's reinforcement

 Following Onslow's victory over the Dutch rearguard, the admiral ordered the least damaged of his ships to sail in support of the outnumbered British ships in the melee at the Dutch van.
 Powerful and Director were the quickest to respond, joining the attack on Vrijheid at 14:00.
 Russell, driving northwards to join the attack, encountered the now extinguished Hercules, whose crew had thrown all of their ammunition overboard during the fire to prevent the ship exploding.
 The ship was thus defenceless, Commander Ruijsoort surrendering immediately.
 The remainder of the British fleet now arrived in the battle, Captain John Wells of firing on the Beschermer near the head of the Dutch line.
 Aware that their vessel would be unable to resist the attack, Beschermers surviving officers turned away towards the shore, rapidly followed by the unengaged portions of the Dutch line.
 With the arrival of British reinforcements and the retreat of sections of the Dutch fleet, the battle was almost complete; the battered Wassenaar surrendered for the second time, to Russell, while Admiraal Tjerk Hiddes De Vries and Gelijkheid, both of which were too badly damaged to escape, also struck their colours.
 Eventually only the Dutch flagship remained in combat.

 For an hour De Winter continued his resistance, with Director holding station off the stern of Vrijheid and repeatedly raking it.
 By 15:00, all three masts had been brought down, obstructing the fire of the starboard battery, while De Winter was the only officer who remained uninjured, standing on his wrecked quarterdeck and still refusing to lower his colours.
 In an attempt to settle the combat, Captain William Bligh of Director closed to within 20 yd of the Dutch flagship and demanded to know if De Winter surrendered.
 The Dutch admiral replied "What do you think about it?", and then attempted to personally raise signals demanding reinforcements from the rest of his fleet, only to find that the halyards had been shot away.
-De Winter then summoned the ship's carpenter and ordered him to repair his barge, so that the admiral could transfer command to another ship and continue the battle.
+De Winter then summoned the ship's carpenter and ordered him to repair his barge, so that the admiral could transfer his command to another ship and continue the battle.
 When British sailors from Director boarded the drifting flagship, De Winter was discovered assisting the carpenter with repairs to the barge.
 On being informed that he was a prisoner of war, he replied "This is my destiny not foreseen" and, after checking on a mortally wounded officer who lay on the quarterdeck, he followed the boarding party back to their boat for the trip to Venerable.